8ctavio/vergil/apps/docs/src/composables/useWatchers.md

 # `useWatchers`

-> Allows to create multiple watchers for the same source, and to pause and resume created watchers for their callbacks to ignore source updates.
+> Allows to create multiple watchers for the same source and to pause and resume them to ignore source updates.

 ## Usage